s1vax/FPGA_projects/README.md

 └── 📌 README.md
 ```

-¡I hope you find it useful!
+### I hope you found this helpful and enjoyable.
+If so, leave a star ⭐ Best wishes and much success!

 🙌 Credits to:
 - *Prof. Dr. Marco Winzker* from Bonn-Rhein-Sieg University of Applied Sciences
 - *Andrea Schwandt* from Bonn-Rhein-Sieg University of Applied Sciences
 - *Alejandro Enrique Nuñez Manquez* from Universidad Nacional de San Luis